 Others will proclaim that you should instead optimize your ads for conversions instead and let your landing page do the hard work.
-In reality, there isn’t a definite answer to which is the better ad rotation setting.
+In reality, there isn’t a definite answer to which is the better ad rotation settings.

 Depending on the goals of your campaign, audience, and even your landing page, your choice could differ from the rest.
-Nonetheless, you can still make the costly mistake of selecting the wrong ad rotation setting.
+Nonetheless, you can still make the costly mistake of selecting the wrong ad rotation settings.

 Do you want to avoid this mistake?

 Here’s how you can, complete with the full pros and cons of each ad rotation setting to help you make the best decision.